kee-org/www-kee-pm/content/keevault/tos.md

 ### E. Payment

 **Short version:** *You are responsible for any fees associated with your use of Kee Vault.
-We are responsible for communicating those fees to you clearly and accurately, and letting you know well in advance if those prices change.
-You can choose alternative subscription plans and frequencies and we may apply account credits (but no refunds) as a result of this but downgrading from a more expensive or longer plan does not mean that you are no longer responsible for the payment of the previously agreed fees.*
+We or our partners are responsible for communicating those fees to you clearly and accurately, and letting you know well in advance if those prices change.
+You may be able to choose alternative subscription plans and frequencies and we may apply account credits (but no refunds) as a result of this but downgrading from a more expensive or longer plan does not mean that you are no longer responsible for the payment of the previously agreed fees.
+You may be able to choose from multiple subscription providers but there is no facility for you to transfer any remaining value on a subscription from one provider to that of another provider.*

-#### 1. Pricing
+#### 1. Subscription Providers

+1. We may offer you a Kee Vault Subscription for your Account via one or more Subscription Providers.
+2. It is at our discretion which Subscription Providers we will offer to you, although we may also be bound by additional legal or technical restrictions affecting which Subscription Providers we are permitted to offer to you in some circumstances.
+We may also be legally prohibited from informing you that these restrictions are affecting your available options.
+3. Each Subscription Provider may offer you a different price and/or currency for your payment.
+Since it is not within our control or knowledge which Subscription Provider you will choose, nor which government Sales tax / VAT regime you will be subject to, we can't commit to ensuring that every price you see advertised will match the price that the Subscription Provider will offer to you.
+4. If you accept the price displayed by a Subscription Provider, this is a final and binding part of your contract with us and the Subscription Provider you have selected and unfortunately cannot be adjusted if you later find a lower price from an alternative Subscription Provider or a lower advertised price.
+5. We will make make reasonable efforts to request each Subscription Provider to offer prices that are broadly comparable to other Subscription Providers, although this comparable range can still vary by quite a lot once highly variable currency exchange rates, service fees and taxes are taken into account.
+6. Some Subscription Providers may offer temporary discounts, offers, deals, etc. and these may or may not be replicated in whole or part by our other Subscription Providers.
+7. It is your responsibility to manage your Subscription using your chosen Subscription Provider.
+We can not and will not enter into negotiations regarding payment issues, refunds, etc. on your behalf.
+8. We will ensure that you are able to manage your Subscription via links or features within the same Kee Vault app that you used to initiate your choice of Subscription Provider.
+We don't commit to ensuring that you can do this from every device or platform but will endeavour to direct you appropriately whenever technically feasible to do so.

+#### 2. Subscription / Service integration failures

+While all reasonable efforts will be made to avoid the situation, if a technical fault causes our Service to be incorrectly informed about the status of a Subscription you purchased from a Subscription Provider, you agree to inform us of the situation in a timely manner and provide us with all necessary information and time to investigate the problem before escalating the issue to the Subscription Provider or any public media/website.

+Depending upon the nature of any problems of this type, you may need to work with both us and the Subscription Partner to ensure that you receive the Service you requested.
+We will endeavour to help with this process where possible, offer reasonable apologies and Service credit where applicable and of course attempt to learn everything about the circumstances of the problem so that we can try to prevent it happening again to you or other subscribers in the future.

+We will aggressively pursue any fraudulent claims of Subscription purchase errors and must unfortunately reserve the right to initiate civil and/or criminal court proceedings to recover our reasonable costs and prosecute you in the unlikely event that your actions are deemed fraudulent or malicious.
+Our Subscription Providers may well contain a similar clause protecting them from fraud and nothing in these terms prevents them from exercising that right.
+Although in practice it is unlikely that both us and our Subscription Provider will pursue fraudulent claims for the same incident, we do not rule out that possibility.

+#### 3. Use of multiple Subscription Providers

+You are responsible for selecting your Subscription Provider from the options available to you.
+If you decide to purchase a Subscription from a different Subscription Provider in future, your active Subscription periods from each Subscription Provider will overlap rather than extend.
+This means that you could effectively be paying twice to receive the same Service that others pay for just once.
+It is your responsibility to minimise or eliminate any overlap between the Subscriptions enabled by each of your chosen Subscription Providers.

+If we choose, or are forced by third parties, to stop accepting your previously chosen Subscription Provider as a valid option for our Service, we:
+1. Will give you as much notice as we can considering the circumstances that have led to the change being required
+2. May tell you which Subscription Provider you must migrate to or may provide you with two or more options to choose from
+3. Will make best efforts to provide information and assistance to you so that you are able to transfer your Subscription to a new Subscription Provider with as little effort as possible
+4. Will ensure that if an overlapping Subscription time period is necessary you will receive account credit or additional days of Service such that you are not paying twice for our Service as a result of our action.

+You:
+1. May have to pay a different price to the new Subscription Provider
+2. Will have the opportunity to object to the transfer of your active Subscription to a new Subscription Provider but will not be able to renew your Subscription at your old Subscription Provider when its term comes to an end.
+In that situation, we would treat your Account as no longer having an active Subscription, in just the same way as if you had failed to renew your Subscription at the end of its term for any other reason.

+#### 4. Third party terms of service

+You agree to be bound by the terms of service presented to you at the time of purchase by any third party Subscription Provider that you select to provision your Kee Vault Subscription.

+We are likewise bound by an agreement with the Subscription Provider which will cover a variety of terms.
+The most important ones will be related to our commitment to provide you with the Service that your Subscription entitles you to.

+It hopefully goes without saying but if you pay for our Service with any Third Party Subscription Provider, we will endeavour to provide you with that Service in a reasonable time frame and ensure that you continue receiving the service while the Subscription Provider informs us that you have an active (paid for) Subscription.

+#### 5. Kee Vault Ltd Subscription Provider terms of service

+If we offer you the option to engage Kee Vault Ltd as your Subscription Provider, the additional terms of service in this section will apply.

+##### i.
+Pricing

 Our pricing and payment terms are available at https://www.kee.pm.
 If you agree to a Subscription price, that will remain your price for the duration of the payment term (“Billing Cycle”); however, prices are subject to change at the end of a payment term.
+We will give you at least 30 days notice if we increase the price that you would need to pay to start a new Billing Cycle.

-#### 2. Upgrades, Downgrades, and Changes
+##### ii.
+Upgrades, Downgrades, and Changes

 - We will immediately bill you when your Subscription Activates.
 - If you change from a monthly billing plan to a yearly billing plan, we will start a new one-year billing period immediately and apply a credit, to the invoice for this new billing period, in respect of the pro-rata amount for the time remaining on the old subscription plan.